chetansinghsajwan/notes/http/field.md

 **FIeld Line**: It is the line containing the field.

 Field names are case insensitive.
 They are ought to be registered HTTP Field Name Registry.

+Fields that only anticipate a single member as the field value are referred to as singleton fields.

+Fields that allow multiple members as the field value are referred to as list-based fields.

 New fields can be introduced without changing the protocol version if their defined semantics allow them to be safely ignored by recipients that do not recognize them.